byruzyayandy1/myCV/ckutgxy9q1zreebs19l634kam.md

 ### My Journey to Tech Space.

-I worked in a Business Centre (Internet Cafe) for four years, working with computers to start developing interest in technology.
-I was curious to know who to build the software I use on my system.
+I worked in a Business Centre (Internet Cafe) for four years, working with computers, make me to start developing interest in technology.
+I was curious to know how to build the software I use on my system.
 That led me to start a google search looking for a Scholarship to learn not knowing I can learn online, on my own.

 In my online search, I came across a yearly scholarship by NIIT.
 I applied, wrote the exams, and scored the highest mark.
 When I was told the scholarship was partial, I needed to pay N180k, I was like what?
 I immediately vanished.
 I went back to my system to start searching.
 I came across FreeCodeCamp.
 It's a free online coding platform.
 I learned HTML, CSS & some JavaScript.

 I joined different Tech Communities in Kaduna.
 Later on, I switched to Data Science which has been very exciting playing with data and the like, attending meetups, networking, and building a personal community.

-I participated in DataHack for Financial Inclusion (DataHack4Fi), took the complete Python Track courses on Data Camp Ingressive for Good).
-I was selected for a fully funded AI Programming with Python Nanodegree on Udacity by Africa App Launchpad (AAL) an initiative of the Egyptian government and many more that I can’t remember.
+I participated in DataHack for Financial Inclusion (DataHack4Fi), took the complete Python Track courses on Data Camp courtesy of (Ingressive for Good), later selected for a fully funded AI Programming with Python Nanodegree on Udacity by Africa App Launchpad (AAL) an initiative of the Egyptian government and many more that I can’t remember.

 ### My Journey to Development Space.